inphobia/inphobia.github.io/content/docs/mono/drive/iface/index.md

   eid: iface
 ---
 # common drive interface types
-and how to identify them. adapters, expanders, backplanes and all those goodies have a wider array of connector types.
+and how to identify them. controllers, expanders, backplanes and all those goodies have a wider array of connector types.

 > [!important]
 > beware the difference between `connector assembly` and `connector mechanical`.